 There, the idea for Overgrad formed after Hoch asked his students if they wanted to go to college.

-“Ninety percent of them put their hand in the air,” he said.
+“Ninety percent of them put their hand in the air,” he says.
 “Then I said, ‘Where do you want to go?’
-And they said all the nearby, very good schools like Washington University in St. Louis and the University of Missouri.”
+And they [named] all the nearby, very good schools like Washington University in St. Louis and the University of Missouri.”

-Later, his students took the ACT standardized college placement test.
-The average score was a 15 and the average GPA was a 2.5.
+His students' average ACT score was 15 and the average GPA was 2.5.

 Meanwhile, Hoffman had been working in Chicago as a web developer.
 Hoch reached out to him and asked if he wanted to help him with an idea.

 “I was like, well you’re my only good friend that knows how to build something from scratch, so do you want to do this?”
-Hoch said.
+Hoch says.